Beyond the Classroom: Excursions that inspire

 Sefardic Museum – An educational center dedicated to the history of Segovia's Sefardic Jews, this museum is in the former house of Abraham Seneor, a prominent Jewish Segovian who held high office during the reign of Queen Isabel.

-Here you can watch a walking tour presented by professor Laura Arranz about the Jewish Quarter:
+Here you can watch a walking tour presented by professor Laura Arranz about the Jewish Quarter and Sefardic Museum:

 University of Valladolid – Founded at the end of the 13th century, the University of Valladolid is one of the oldest universities in Spain.
 Together with universities of Palencia, Salamanca and Lérida, the University of Valladolid helped in facilitating one of Western Europe's greatest intellectual movements.
 With its Segovia Maria Zambrano satellite campus, the University of Valladolid is now the largest university in Castilla y Leon.